The perfect storm: Super Bowl gatherings, Valentine's Day weekend, low COVID vaccine supply could cause next surge in SoCal

 Some people, including those who don't live in Long Beach, flocked to the coastal city for the big game.

-"I live in West L.A. and had to come down here so that we could watch -- it was the closest destination," one man said.
+"I live in West L.A. and had to come down here so that we could watch -- it was the closest destination," one man said at a Long Beach restaurant.
 "It's very safe, everyone spaced out."

 There is also concern over private gatherings, which health officials say is still risky when it involves people outside of your household.